Contrastive vision-language learning with paraphrasing and negation: Experimental Results

-All of the above experiments were carried out from scratch running the OpenCLIP implementation extended to include the paraphrasing loss, negation loss and SemCLIP.
+We observe that direct comparisons are not possible since the task proposed here of handling both negation and paraphrasing is different from the tasks targeted by previous evaluations.
 Comparisons with the results reported in the literature should consider possible variations in implementation.
-We nevertheless report these here: based on the \textit{original-over-negation} results reported in \citep{singh2024learn} on the CC-Neg finetuning, SemCLIP achieves 78.1\% accuracy compared with CLIP's 65.70\%, Neg-CLIP's 62.63\%, FLAVA's 58.93\% \citep{Singh2021-yy} and BLIP's 62.31\% \citep{Li2022-ao}.
+Hence, all of the results reported in figures and tables here were obtained by running the OpenCLIP implementation from scratch, extended to include the paraphrasing loss, negation loss and SemCLIP.
+We nevertheless include for the sake of completeness below the results reported in the literature: based on the \textit{original-over-negation} results reported in \citep{singh2024learn} on the CC-Neg fine-tuning, SemCLIP achieves 82.0\% accuracy compared with CLIP's 65.70\%, Neg-CLIP's 62.63\%, FLAVA's 58.93\% \citep{Singh2021-yy} and BLIP's 62.31\% \citep{Li2022-ao}.
 SemCLIP only achieves a lower accuracy than CoN-CLIP's impressive 99.70\% \citep{singh2024learn}.
-To the best of our knowledge, CoN-CLIP has not been evaluated on Sugarcrepe\texttt{++}.
+To the best of our knowledge, CoN-CLIP has not been evaluated on SCPP.